 Section 1.
-Any regular employee called in on a scheduled day off or from between work shifts shall be entitled to be paid a minimum of three (3) hours at the applicable rate.
+Any regular employee called in on a scheduled day off or from between work shifts shall be entitled to be paid a minimum of three (3) hours for each call-in at the applicable rate.
 This guarantee does not apply to pre-arranged overtime during the employee's normal work week.
 Pre-arranged overtime means overtime planned and arranged in advance.